jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 the second line matches the inductive case by taking `m = 0` and `n = 3`, and the third line matches the base case by taking `n = 3`.

 Both derivations consist of a signature or declaration on the first line, and a binding on the remaining lines.

-TODO resume edits here

-(written with a colon, `:`),
-giving a type, and a binding (written with an equal sign, `=`), giving a term of the given type.
+The signatures have three
+elements: a name, a colon to separate the name from what follows, and the example we want to make sure is true.
 Here we use the underscore `_` as a dummy name.
 The dummy name can be reused, and is convenient for examples.
 Names other than `_` must be used only once in a module.

-Here the type is `2 + 3 ≡ 5` and the term provides _evidence_ for the
-corresponding equation, here written in tabular form as a chain of equations.
-The chain starts with `begin` and finishes with `∎` (pronounced "qed" or "tombstone", the latter from its appearance), and consists of a series of terms separated by `≡⟨⟩`.
+In the binding, to the right of the `=` we have _evidence_ for the equality which we assert in the signature.
+Above we have written the evidence in tabular form as a chain of equations.
+The chain starts with `begin` and finishes with `∎` (pronounced "Q.E.D." or "tombstone," the latter from its appearance), and consists of a series of terms separated by `≡⟨⟩`.
+Agda's evaluation of expressions allows it to verify that each equality in the series really does hold.

 In fact, both proofs are longer than need be, and Agda is satisfied with the following: